 So to provide a valuable and reliable communication platform Microsoft has come up with Microsoft Azure Service Bus.
 In this article, we will look at this technology offering and see how well it can be utilized.

 The main purpose of Microsoft Azure Service Bus is that it will make the communication part easier between both the parties that are exchanging data.
-The need of communication facilitator is there when two parties are looking to transfer the data.
+The need for communication facilitator is there when two parties are looking to transfer the data.

 In a sense, this is more like a postal service in the real world.
 With the help of postal service, one can send any time of information in the form of a letter or in the form a package from one place to another place and there is no place restriction.